Publication of a transparency notification

 (Article 14, first paragraph, of the Law of 2 May 2007 on the disclosure of major holdings)

-La Hulpe (Belgium), May 10 2024, 6.00 p.m.
-CET – Regulated Information – Unifiedpost Group (Euronext: UPG) (Unifiedpost, the Group or the Company) has received a transparency notification from NN Group NV (NN Group) dated May 7, 2024.
-This transparency notification indicates that NN Group (through subsidiaries), as a result of passive crossing of a threshold, now holds 14,60% of the voting rights of the Company.
-NN Group has thus crossed in a downward way the threshold of 15%.
+La Hulpe (Belgium), May 13, 2024, 7.00 p.m.
+CET – Regulated Information – Unifiedpost Group (Euronext: UPG) (Unifiedpost, the Group or the Company) has received a transparency notification from Francisco Partners dated May 8, 2024.
+This transparency notification indicates that Francisco Partners (through FP Credit Partners GP II Management, LLC) has dropped below the thresholds of 3% as a result of a passive crossing of a threshold.
+Francisco Partners has thus crossed in a downward way the thresholds of 3%.

 - Content of the notification